 This leaflet is to inform you of the types of support available for your child at Skelton Primary School.
 It will help you to understand who can help if your child needs additional support, and how this support can be accessed.
 The Parent Guide to SEND in school can also provide a summary.

 If you have any questions about our support for your child, please contact the class teacher in the first instance.
-If you need further support, please contact our Special Educational Needs Co-ordinators Mrs Sarah Cope (currently on maternity leave) and Ms Kirsty Mills.
+If you need further support, please contact our Special Educational Needs Co-ordinator Mrs Amy Holden.